sambacha/openevm/Home.md

 EVM LLVM is an EVM architecture backend for LLVM.
 With EVM LLVM you can generate EVM binary code with LLVM-based compilers.
 The backend does not assume a language frontend, so you should be able to plug in a new smart contract language frontend to generate EVM binary.

+The goal of this project is to make it able to for various of platforms, tools and smart contract programming language projects be able to quickly adapt a high-performance EVM backend.